 Visitor centre summer opening hours

-Easter to October from 10am to 5pm.
+April to 25 October from 10am to 5pm

 Visitor centre winter opening hours